 Investigating breaches of Confidentiality

-The problem with trying to enforce confidentiality obligations post termination is that it tends be restricted to what can be properly regarded as “trade secrets” of the business, something which the Courts will construe narrowly.
+The difficulty in trying to enforce confidentiality obligations post termination is that it tends be restricted to what can be properly regarded as “trade secrets” of the business, something which Courts will construe narrowly.

 If an organisation suspects a breach of confidentiality by a former employee then it needs to act quickly.
-The starting point is to undertake a thorough search of computer systems and any other devices (e.g. tablets, smartphones) that are likely to provide evidence of a breach.
-Not surprisingly perhaps, most employees who conspire to steal confidential information will plan ahead, being delete emails and text messages, or using memory sticks, or setting up miscellaneous cloud based email accounts.
+The starting point is to undertake a thorough search of computer systems and any other devices (e.g. tablets, smartphones) which are likely to provide evidence of a breach.
+Not surprisingly perhaps, most employees who conspire to steal confidential information will plan ahead, deleting emails and text messages, using memory sticks, or setting up miscellaneous cloud based email accounts.

-Despite an employee’s ability to hide any visible trace of wrongdoing with the advances in computer forensics, it is now relatively easy to reinstate any documents (together with metadata) which have previously deliberately deleted.
+Despite an employee’s ability to hide visible traces of wrongdoing, with the advances in computer forensics, it is now relatively easy to reinstate documents (together with metadata) which have previously been deliberately deleted.

-In conjunction with any computer forensic investigation, if the breach is serious, employers will need to take legal advice about the range of interim injunctive orders that are available to them.
-These include search orders, delivery up orders and disclosure orders.
+In conjunction with any forensic computer investigation, if the breach is serious, employers will need to take legal advice about the range of interim injunctive orders which are available to them.
+These include search orders, delivery-up orders and disclosure orders.

-Given employees often steal confidential information which will ultimately be for the benefit of a new employer, that new employer will also owe a duty of confidence to the former employer, especially where it knows the information is confidential.
+Given that employees often steal confidential information which is likely to be for the benefit of a new employer, that new employer will also owe a duty of confidence to the former employer, especially where it knows the information is confidential.